Alderney Sports Foundation

 - Make sport more inclusive for children of all abilities and backgrounds

-- Support sustainable, well-led sports organizations on the island
+- Support sustainable, well-led sports organisations on the island

 Sports specifically supported include: sailing, golf, rugby, football, tennis, table tennis, boxing, padel, and Duke of Edinburgh Scheme activities.